 Namiki Yukari Maki-e Fountain Pen - Herb Decoration

-This Namiki Yukari Maki-e Herb Decoration fountain pen was created by a collaboration of maki-e artists (Kokkokai) in Japan.
-It features the Togidashi-Hira Maki-e technique (burnished-raised maki-e), depicting a grapevine.
+This Namiki Yukari Maki-e fountain pen in the Herb Decoration design was created by a collaboration of maki-e artists (Kokkokai) in Japan.
+It features the Togidashi-Hira Maki-e technique (burnished-raised maki-e), depicting an herbal decor.
 The fountain pen features a superb 18k nib that glides across the page effortlessly.
 The Namiki logo can be seen on the clip as well as on the nib, which also depicts an image of Mt.
 Fuji.
 The fountain pen comes in a nice softwood presentation box, and includes both a Con-70 converter and a bottle of ink to get you started writing with this gorgeous work of art.

 The Namiki Yukari Herb Decoration Fountain Pen features a design on the barrel made of raden inlay.
 Kusudama originate from ancient Japanese culture, where they were used for incense and potpourri; possibly originally being actual bunches of flowers or herbs.
 The word itself is a combination of two Japanese words kusuri, Medicine, and tama, Ball.
 They are now typically used as decorations, or as gifts.

 The Japanese kusudama is a paper model that is usually created by sewing multiple identical pyramidal units (usually stylized flowers folded from square paper) together through their points to form a spherical shape.
 Alternately the individual components may be glued together.
 Occasionally, a tassel is attached to the bottom for decoration.
 As always, the artists' signature in kanji is an integral part of the design and finished product.